mavi888/workshop-aws-getting-started-amplify/docs/getting-started.md

 cd .. # MAKE SURE THAT YOU ARE IN workshop:~/environment $
 npx create-react-app notes-app
 ```
+When asked to `install the following packages?`, enter `y` to proceed.

 2. Then, navigate to the newly created directory: